 Before producing your next video, follow these tips for easy video localization:

 To facilitate the localization process, design content that transfers well across cultures and languages.
 Some idioms or cultural cues may not translate well for another market such as “Super Bowl” or “He hit a home run with that speech”.
 These are commonly used analogies in American culture; however, when trying to appeal to a market that is culturally different, it requires you to adapt to concepts or icons that are common to that specific culture.
 For example, in many parts of the world, soccer or football is the most popular sport and its World Cup is the most well-known sporting event in many other countries.
 Such references in the script might require extensive revisions of the concepts when translating.

-The number 4 is considered an unlucky number in Chinese culture since its Chinese pronunciation sounds like the Chinese term for ”death.”
+The number 4 is considered an unlucky number in Chinese culture since its Chinese pronunciation sounds like the Chinese word for ”death”.
 Black is the primary color used for death in many Western cultures while death is represented by the color white in many Eastern cultures.

-Also, avoid including references to information that may change from market to market or over time, such as statistics and data.
-Although these can be changed in the localization process, the technicalities may incur added costs and time.
+Sometimes you may want to include in your video a screenshot, graphics, diagrams, infographics or any other sort of visuals.
 Ensure that any visuals can be easily modified into the target language if you plan to localize them because they cannot be automatically ‘erased & replaced’ like text on a document.
 Such localization requires some manual work, and it also affects the script translation, voice recording, and engineering aspects of the entire localization process.
 If you don’t plan to localize any visuals, make sure they’re generic enough culturally to be understood by all your target audience viewers.